beachbarbacoa/BookIT/DEPLOY.md

 ## Troubleshooting
 - If build fails, check for syntax errors in main.wasp
-- Verify Docker has enough resources (2GB RAM recommended)
+- Verify Wasp version compatibility
 - Check Render logs for errors